 Given that the Company does not generate recurring revenues from operations and other factors as noted, a material uncertainty exists which may cast significant doubt regarding the Company's ability to continue as a going concern.
 Management believes that the cash on hand is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months.
-At July 31, 2024, the Company had cash and cash equivalents of \$536,534 (April 30, 2024: \$0.8 million) (note 4) and working capital of \$479,442 (April 30, 2024: \$0.7 million).
-The Company has a deficit of \$1,002,830 at July 31, 2024.
+At October 31, 2024, the Company had cash and cash equivalents of \$3,809,073 (April 30, 2024: \$0.8 million) (note 4) and working capital of \$2,989,954 (April 30, 2024: \$0.7 million).
+The Company has a deficit of \$1,466,277 at October 31, 2024, which is sufficient to advance the development of its exploration projects in the near time.
 Management may either need to dilute its ownership in its properties or secure additional financing to continue to advance the development of its exploration projects.

-Notes to the Condensed Interim Financial Statements For the three months ended July 31, 2024 and 2023 (Unaudited)
+Notes to the Condensed Interim Financial Statements For the six months ended October 31, 2024 and 2023 (Unaudited)